sjbur/passmark_chromext/README.md

 # passmark_chromext
-A chrome extension, build to make search for CPUs benchmarks faster.
+A chrome extension, making the search for CPUs benchmarks faster.